mcmx385/codeigniter4-template/README.md

-# PHP Codeigniter Enhancement Project
+# PHP Codeigniter Starter Template

 ## Purpose
 Create a starter template to faciliate fast development to any applications.
 Aim to support a base user and admin systems.